Credit Suisse shares rally while Archegos ripples spread

 Credit Suisse and Japan's Nomura have borne the brunt of those losses, with the Swiss lender warning it could have a "material impact" on its profits, but details of who else was exposed to Hwang are still emerging.

-Japanese financial firm Mizuho Financial Group Inc may face a loss of 10 billion yen (US$90 million) from deals with Archegos, the Nikkei newspaper reported on Thursday.
+Japanese financial firm Mizuho Financial Group Inc may face a loss of ¥10 billion (US$90 million) from deals with Archegos, the Nikkei newspaper reported on Thursday.

 "We refrain from making comments on individual deals, but we don't currently see any issue that may affect our profit forecast," a spokeswoman for Mizuho said, adding the bank does not conduct prime brokerage services globally.